fjende/uniswap-pair-watch/README.md

 1. clone the repo
 2. `cd` into the repo
-3. run `npm i` to install the dependencies (maybe I forgot to add some globaly installed ones :))
+3. run `npm i` to install the dependencies (hopefully I didn't forget to add any)

 ## usage